Education in Nigeria: Secondary education

 (Solomon, 2015).
-Students spend six years in Secondary School, which is 3 years of JSS (Junior Secondary School), and 3 years of SSS (Senior Secondary School).
+Prior to 1982, students spent a total of five years in secondary school.
+After the "6-3-3-4" system was introduced, students spend six years in Secondary School divided into 3 years of JSS (Junior Secondary School), and 3 years of SSS (Senior Secondary School).
 During the 3 years of Junior Secondary School education, students are to take subjects such as Mathematics, English, Social Studies, cultural and creative arts, basic science and technology, pre-vocational studies, French, business education, Home Economics, Computer Studies or Fine arts.
-Senior Secondary curriculum is based on 4 core subjects completed by 4 or 5 elective subjects.
+The Senior Secondary curriculum is based on 4 core subjects completed by 4 or 5 elective subjects.
 Core subjects are: English; mathematics; Economics; Civic Education; one or more electives out of Biology, Chemistry, Physics for science class; one or more electives out of English literature, History, Geography, Agricultural science or a vocational subject which includes: Book Keeping, Commerce, Food and Nutrition, Technical Drawing amongst other 17 subjects.

 After the BECE, students can also join a technical college.
 The curriculum for these also lasts 3 years and leads to a trade/craftsmanship certificate.

+Federal-sponsored secondary schools

-The Federal Republic of Nigeria is made up of thirty-six States and the Federal Capital Territory and there are about two Federal Government Colleges in each state.
-These schools are funded and managed directly by the Federal Government through the Ministry of Education.
-There are also Command Schools run by the Nigerian Army and other military schools run by the Airforce and Navy.
-Teachers who want to teach in Nigerian schools must have either a National Certificate in Education, bachelor's degree in education or a bachelor's degree in a subject field combined with a postgraduate diploma in education.
+The Federal Republic of Nigeria is made up of thirty-six States and the Federal Capital Territory and there are 2-3 Federal Government Colleges in each state.
+Most are boarding schools, with some admitting girls only.
+Also referred to as "unity schools," these schools are funded and managed directly by the Federal Government through the Ministry of Education.
+There are also Command Schools run by the Nigerian Army and other military schools run by the Air Force and Navy.
 These schools are supposed to be model schools carrying and maintaining the ideals of secondary education for Nigerian students.
 Admission is based on merit, determined by the National Common Entrance Examination taken by all final year elementary school pupils.
-Tuition and fees are very low, approximately twenty-five thousand naira ($69.08) because partial funding comes from the Federal Government.
+Tuition and fees are relatively low as compared to private schools, approximately twenty-five thousand naira because partial funding comes from the Federal Government.
+The Federal schools generally have good reputations and tend to be viewed as elite owing to their admissions being based on annual national merit exams.

+Teacher qualifications at federal schools

+Teachers who want to teach in Nigerian schools must have either a National Certificate in Education, bachelor's degree in education or a bachelor's degree in a subject field combined with a postgraduate diploma in education.